Updated on 11/20/23

-In the last 20 years, the number of working mothers in the UK has risen by over 1.2 million and in the US almost 70% of mothers with young children participate in the workforce.
-For many of these working mothers, breast pumping at work and maintaining their milk supply can be challenging, so knowing their rights and enforcing them with their employers is key!
-Here’s a quick guide on everything you need to know about breast pumping at work, whichever side of the pond you’re on!
+Over three-quarters of mothers (75.6%) in the UK work – the highest level in the equivalent quarter of the year for the past 2 decades.
+In the US, the figure is only slightly lower, with 72.9% of mothers with young children participating in the workforce.
+For many of these working mothers, pumping at work and maintaining their milk supply can be challenging, so knowing their rights and enforcing them with their employers is key.

 Whenever you return to work, if you are doing so whilst still breastfeeding your baby, it can add some complications to your routine.
 Expressing at work can be a challenge, especially with traditional, clunky breast pumps, which is why more streamlined pumps like the Elvie Pump have become so popular with working mothers.